 Has this ever happened to you?
 You sit down to do an experiment with your children and realize you haven’t prepared the materials ahead of time.
-You scramble to round up the materials you need but in that short time-frame, your children have gotten distracted and lost all interest in the activity.
+You scramble to round up the materials you need, but in that short timeframe, your children get distracted and lose all interest in the activity.
 So you spend five minutes trying to capture their attention once again.

 There was a time when I would spend my evenings and weekends making plans and gathering materials for my homeschool.
-I knew that if I didn’t plan or organize lessons adequately, our homeschool would suffer.
+I knew that our homeschool would suffer if I didn’t plan or organize lessons adequately.
 However, this rhythm of using my spare time to prepare for our homeschool was stealing my joy and enthusiasm.
 I needed rest and rejuvenation but I rarely got it when I was spending all my free time planning and organizing lessons.

 What’s a homeschool inservice day?

-A homeschool inservice day is a day when the children have the day off from their homeschool lessons and I have the day off from teaching.
+A homeschool in-service day is when the children have the day off from their homeschool lessons, and I have the day off from teaching.

 What do you use a homeschool inservice day for?